roman-milk/roman-milk.github.io/honey-be-a-good-slut-fuck-him.md

  "God," he grunted back, his ass pumping away on top of her, "so tight!"

  I could hear the sloppiness of her pussy taking his long hard shaft.
 His nude strong body was humping powerfully up and down, his ass pumping and his hips flopping, as his strong thighs tensed and his sculpted arms held his torso steady.
 Underneath his body was my wife on her back, her legs splayed out to the side, her pink vaginal lips stretching open to take ever inch of his engorged prick.
 Her body shook each time he thrust forward, and you could hear the splattering of her juices as he drove into her, and their skin-on-skin contact made its own crashing noise.
-Report_Story #3